Skip to main content

 Speeding in a school zone can impact your insurance

 School zones are important areas where the safety of children is of the utmost importance; that’s why there are school zone signs and safe driving tips.
 In Ontario, these zones have specific rules and regulations designed to protect young pedestrians and ensure a secure environment for everyone.
+Every driver must understand the laws, fines, and safety tips associated with school zones.
+This blog explains the penalties for driving over the speed limit in a school zone and how much they can be.

-Three main takeaways about school zone speed limits and fines:
+Three main takeaways about school zone speed limits and fines

 • You can face fines upwards of $90 to $600 and demerit points for speeding in a school zone.